GarwelGarwel/SignalDelay/README.md

 Antennas also now use Electric Charge (when deployed) for telemetry.
 Depending on signal strength (only the first link matters), EC usage can decrease up to 50%.

-All the features can be enabled, disabled or adjusted via in-game Settings.
+All the features can be enabled, disabled or adjusted by clicking the toolbar button (stock and Blizzy's toolbars supported) or via in-game Settings.

 ## Status